How To Easily Register Your Drone or Quadcopter with the FAA

 1.)
 Find out if you even need to register

-At the bottom of this page we’ve provided a table of all the latest quadcopters on the market.
+You don’t need to read on how to register your drone or quadcopter if it doesn’t meet the FAA’s requirements.
+Possibly save yourself some time by checking out the bottom of this page.
+We’ve provided a table of all the latest quadcopters on the market.
 There you can see whether your drone needs to be registered or not.
 Keep in mind, if you’re buying a tiny quad to fly in your house or around the office, odds are you will not need to go through the process.
 It all comes down to the weight of your quadcopter.
 If it weighs more than .55 lbs, then you are required to take these steps towards registration.
 Just review the additional requirements below and then we will get started!

 Requirements for registering your drone or quadcopter: